cnieuwoudt/SimRVPedigree---Supplementary-Data/README.md

-g_4 | number of pedigrees segregating a causal variant with 4 or more disease-affected relatives n_5 | number of pedigrees ascertained with 5 or more disease-affected relatives g_5 | number of pedigrees segregating a causal variant with 5 or more disease-affected relatives
+g_4 | number of pedigrees segregating a causal variant with 4 or more disease-affected relatives n_5 | number of pedigrees ascertained with 5 or more disease-affected relatives g_5 | number of pedigrees segregating a causal variant with 5 or more disease-affected relatives n_6 | number of pedigrees ascertained with 6 or more disease-affected relatives g_6 | number of pedigrees segregating a causal variant with 6 or more disease-affected relatives

 # FollowUpDat
 This is a .csv formatted data set that provides the simulated pedigrees described in Supplement to Simulating Pedigrees Ascertained for Multiple Disease-Affected Relatives.